Scholarships Available

 - Involvement in extracurricular activities and/or volunteer work

-One, two-year renewable award to a graduating high school senior of Fremont High School with preference given to applicants attending Alma College or the University of Michigan.
+To be awarded to a graduating high school senior of Fremont High School with preference given to applicants attending Alma College or the University of Michigan

 - Participation in community and volunteer work